-There are three locally based Royal National Lifeboat Institution (RNLI) lifeboats available that the Jersey Coastguard can call upon at any time to respond to incidents:
+There are three locally based Royal National Lifeboat Institution (RNLI) lifeboats available and one all weather lifeboat with the Jersey Lifeboat Association that the Jersey Coastguard can call upon at any time to respond to incidents.

 Additional locally based search and rescue craft include: